clojurewerkz/elastisch/README.md

 ## Project Maturity

 Elastisch is a not a young project.
 Started in late 2011, it has been used in production since the early days.
-Elastisch API is stabilized.
+Elastisch API is stable.
 1.0 was released in September 2012, 2.0 in June 2014, 2.1 in December 2014.